-The reason being, it's last minute and rather 'slid under the door', instead of all hidden costs being issued up-front, and with total transparency.
+That's because only showing shipping costs on the checkout is last minute and rather 'slid under the door'.
+It's a far cry from showing any hidden costs up-front, and with total transparency.

 So how do you avoid the shock (and potential 'cart abandonment', a common threat to ecommerce profitability) caused by 'sneaky' shipping costs applied at the checkout?

 The answer is to gently lead customers in to seeing their shipping costs at an earlier stage - directly on the product page.
 The WooCommerce Shipping Calculator plugin seamlessly brings shipping calculations right inside your WooCommerce product pages.

 Using this plugin, will build trust with your store's customers and help them make more confident buying decisions when using your store.

 For your store, you might want to apply more complex conditional-based shipping rules.

 One example might be to set shipping rates based on a variety of weights within a shipping class.

 Such occasions call for an advanced extension of the core WooCommerce plugin.